bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 ## 📞 Need Help?

 If you encounter issues:
-1. Check the CSV format matches the example
+1. Check the CSV format matches the example (name,phone,email)
-2. Verify email addresses are valid
+2. Verify all rows have name and phone
+3. Ensure phone numbers have 10 digits
-3. Try the sample file first
+4. Try the sample file first
-4. Check error messages in upload results
+5. Check error messages in upload results

 ## 🎉 You're Ready!